89211208/Frameworks/Tutorials/02_FullStack.md

         }))
     }
 ```
-- Looks similar to somethign we did before?
+- Looks similar to something we did before?
 5. Add the prop on change to each input elememnt in out JSX

 ```javascript